Skip to main content

 The Similarity Index combines three inputs:

-Price proximity — how close the retail prices are between the selected choice and each match.
+• Price proximity — how close ticket price, retail price, and cost are between the selected choice and each match, not a single retail-only comparison.

 A higher score across all three inputs produces a higher Similarity Index.